mmuller88/mmblog/content/newsletter-31/index.md

 <https://dev.to/roy8/dynamodb-pros-cons-k2a>

-A short introduction into AWS DynamoDB.
+A short introduction to AWS DynamoDB.
 Really good if you don't know much about DynamoDB.

 Thanks a lot to the author [Roy](https://dev.to/roy8)